 Whether we are referring to the news media or the news they provide, the proper pronunciation for the word “news” is “nuz”, not “nyus”.

 This also applies to the word “new” /nu/.
-So when you say “New York”, it should sound like “Nu York” not “Nyu York”.
+So when you say “New York”, it would sound like “Nu York” not “Nyu York”.

 6. Cleanliness – /ˈklen·li·nəs/ (US)